As a member of the Home Funeral Network Mike supports families to have the funeral in whatever form they would Read more [...]

 Kit Handford’s understanding is that under the surface we are all one, whatever religion, class or nationality, and that love knows no boundaries.
 That is why everything he does is done with love and care.

 Kit is a trained independent celebrant.
 He is a former churchwarden and one-time candidate for the Church of England ministry.
-He is now a volunteer with a well known crisis support organisation.

 He has had a varied life including two years teaching English, twenty years as a freelance IT guru, and five years working in social housing.
 He has lived in London, the Middle East and on a canal boat.
 He is now comfortably settled in West Wilts.